MirageNet/Mirage/doc/Articles/Guides/SceneLoading/Manual.md

 # Manual scene loading

 If you need some special way to load scene it is better to control it manually.
+Many of the things here are automatically done by [NetworkSceneManager](./NetworkSceneManager.md)

 ## Using Messages